Exact formulas for the normalizing constants of Wishart distributions for graphical models: Computing the normalizing constant IGdeltaIp

-We now show how we can deduce from the undirected graph $G=(V,E)$ the normalizing constant $I_{G}(\delta, \mathbb{I}_p)$ as an integral in terms of the Cholesky factor $A$.
+We now show how to deduce from the undirected graph $G=(V,E)$ the normalizing constant $I_{G}(\delta, \mathbb{I}_p)$ as an integral in terms of the Cholesky factor $A$.
+Since the proof is the same for general correlation matrices $D\in\mathbb{S}^p_{\succ 0}$, we give the result directly for $I_{G}(\delta, D)$.
 In the following, we use the standard graph-theoretic notation ${\rm{indeg}}(i)$ for the \emph{indegree} of node $i$, representing the number of edges ``arriving at'' (or ``pointing to'') node $i$ in a DAG $\mathcal{G}$.